-Tendonitis in the wrist is the inflammation of one or more of the tendons in the wrist joint.
-There are several of these tendons that attach various muscles from the forearm to the bones of the wrist and hand.
-Overuse, repetitive action or injury causes tiny tears in the tendon fiber that causes the inflammation.
-Symptoms include pain, swelling, and stiffness.
+Wrist tendonitis occurs when one or more tendons in your wrist joint are inflamed.
+There are many of these tendons that connect muscles from the forearm to the bones of the wrist and hand.
+There are small tears in the tendon fiber caused by overuse, repetitive action, or injury.
+This results to inflammation.
+Symptoms of wrist tendonitis are pain, swelling, and stiffness.

-Chiropractic adjustments can help people with carpal tunnel syndrome.
-Most people are not aware that the pain which they felt in their wrist may be coming from their spine.
-Often it may originate from the neck or upper back.
-Your chiropractor will work on the cause by correcting the spine to where the root problem is.
-Other areas that are involved with wrist pain such as the shoulder, elbow, and muscles around your neck may also be treated by your chiropractor if necessary.
+Chiropractic adjustment is an excellent treatment for people with carpal tunnel syndrome.
+Many people are unaware that the discomfort in their wrist may originate from their spine.
+It may come from their neck or upper back.
+Your chiropractor will focus on the spine and perform adjustments to where the root cause is.
+Other structures affected by wrist pain like shoulder, elbow, and muscles that surround your neck may also be treated if necessary.

-Sarapin is a natural solution that effectively relieves pain and inflammation.
-It is as much as effective as cortisone but is not damaging to the body.
-Even the small joints such as in your hands and feet may benefit from Sarapin as wrist pain treatment in Lawrenceville.
+Sarapin is a natural solution that works in reducing pain and inflammation.
+It is equally effective to cortisone but does not give harmful effects to the body, making it an excellent cortisone alternative.
+Sarapin can also be used for small joints such as in your hands and feet.